Webinar on-demand

 To give you a broader perspective, let’s discuss some important provisions of HIPAA:

-2. Personally identifiable information (PII) that doesn’t include specific treatment or billing information can still be considered PHI.
-When a covered entity, such as a health clinic, collects this kind of information, it indicates that the individual has received or will receive health care services or benefits from the covered entity.
+- According to the HHS bulletin on using tracking technology, what constitutes a disclosure of PHI may depend on the user’s intentions.
+This complicates the process of identifying PHI, as there is no clear way of determining the visitors’ underlying intention for visiting your pages.
 This broadens the scope of user information that you need to be careful about in your marketing activities.
 Additionally, some publishers, such as Facebook, serve ads on social platforms available after logging in.
 Even data that doesn’t include health information may become PHI when combined with user data from social networks.
 In this case, you must be especially careful about the information you share.
 Due diligence is then advised.

-3. Protected health information (PHI) that falls under HIPAA can be found on most user-authenticated pages and even pages accessible without login.
-The latter may include registration pages where an individual creates a login or pages addressing specific symptoms or health conditions, such as pregnancy or miscarriage, or one that permits individuals to search for doctors or schedule appointments.
+- Protected health information (PHI) that falls under HIPAA can be found on most user-authenticated pages and even pages accessible without login.
+Examples of the latter may include a hospital’s webpage listing its oncology services that a user visits to seek a second opinion on cancer treatment options, or pages that permit individuals to schedule appointments or use a symptom-checker tool without entering credentials.
 Marketing technologies could collect an individual’s email address and/or IP address when the individual visits such pages.
 Even data collected from marketing pages and used in retargeting campaigns may constitute PHI.
 HIPAA’s definition of protected health information lists 18 types of data, including names, addresses, and medical records, but also user IDs and IPs often used to recognize visitors across channels.
 Using this information for marketing, in most cases, requires the patient’s authorization (for example, a signature) and an advertising platform that allows PHI, and provides enough data protection.

 Definitions of PHI and where it can be found are not the only complications in HIPAA-compliant marketing activities.